hyperledger/indy-node/docs/source/ci-cd.md

 - Please note, that we are using versioning that satisfies [PEP 440](https://www.python.org/dev/peps/pep-0440) with release segment as `MAJOR.MINOR.PATCH` that satisfies [SemVer](https://semver.org/) as well.
 - Version is set in the code (see [\_\_version\_\_.json](https://github.com/hyperledger/indy-node/blob/master/indy_node/__version__.json)).
 - Version is bumped for new releases / hotfixes either manually or using [bump_version.sh](https://github.com/hyperledger/indy-node/blob/master/indy_node/bump_version.sh) script.
 The latter is preferred.
-- During development phase version includes developmental segment `devN`, where `N` is set for CD pipeline artifacts as incremented build number of build server jobs.
-In the source code it is just equal to `0` always.
+- During development phase version includes developmental segment `devN`, where `N` is a unix timestamp at buildtime.
 - During release preparation phase (release / hotfix workflows) version includes pre-release segment `rcN`, where `N>=1` and set in the source code by developers.
 - Each dependency (including indy-plenum) has a strict version (see [setup.py](https://github.com/hyperledger/indy-node/blob/master/setup.py))
 - If you install indy-node (either from pypi, or from deb package), the specified in setup.py version of indy-plenum is installed.